Glossy black cockatoo: Taxonomy

 The glossy black cockatoo was first described by Dutch naturalist Coenraad Jacob Temminck in 1807.
 The scientific name honours the English ornithologist John Latham.

 The glossy black cockatoo's closest relative is the red-tailed black cockatoo; the two species form the genus Calyptorhynchus.
 They are distinguished from the other black cockatoos of the genus Zanda by different tail colour and head pattern, significant sexual dimorphism, and differences in two juvenile call types, a squeaking begging call and a vocalization when swallowing food.

 Subspecies

 Three subspecies were proposed by Schodde et al. in 1993, although in 2002 parrot expert Joseph Forshaw had reservations due to their extremely minimal differences.

-Saunders and Pickup's (2023) detailed analysis of the species throughout its range demonstrated there was no differentiation in bill morphology, little difference in genetic makeup, no differences in plumage pattern or colour, and no differences in diet, supporting Forshaw's reservations and they concluded the species is monotypic.
+Saunders and Pickup's (2023) detailed morphological analysis of the species throughout its range demonstrated there was no differentiation in bill morphology, little difference in genetic makeup, no differences in plumage pattern or colour, and no differences in diet, supporting Forshaw's reservations and they concluded the species is monotypic.
+They found that there is cline in body dimensions over the latitudinal range of the species, with the birds from the north of the range smaller than the birds in the south.
+Saunders and Pickup argued that with no differentiation in bill morphology, little difference in genetic makeup, no differences in plumage pattern or colour, and no differences in diet, there is no justification in subdividing the species.